Hotel Management - My Biggest Mistake

 Takeaway:

-For years after this incident, I made a point of sharing this story with every Guest Service Agent I trained.
+For years after this incident, I shared this story with every Guest Service Agent I trained.

 Telling a genuine tale from my own experience, from someone they knew and respected (well, hopefully), made it easier for them to understand and apply hotel policies.
 They learned from my mistake without having to experience it firsthand, benefiting both themselves and the hotel.
 I doubt anyone thought less of me because of sharing this error; in fact, I believe the opposite is true.

-Take some time to reflect on the lessons you've learned in the past.
+Take some time to reflect on the lessons you've learned.
 Who could benefit from hearing those lessons?
 What's stopping you from sharing them?
 If it's your ego, insecurity, or shame, you can be sure, you, your colleagues, and your hotel will be better off if you share.

 P.S.
 For the record, I have made much larger mistakes since this time :)